brianbancroft/brianbancroftio/src/pages/blog/my-tools/index.md

 ##### Theme

-- Cobalt2
+* Cobalt2
   This is a theme that was built by Wes Bos, and works for my purposes.

 ##### Code Smells

-- Pylint
+* Pylint
-- Rubocop
+* Rubocop
-- ESLint
+* ESLint
-- Pretiter
+* Pretiter
+* Markdownlint
+* Import Cost

+The last one is fantastic, and offers me an early warning on the package size of any dependency I'm about to add.

 ##### Organization of Schtuff

-- Better Comments
+* Better Comments
-- Rainbow CSV
+* Rainbow CSV

 As geo people, we deal with CSV a lot more than we want to.
 When we look at it raw, it can be hard to tell which column a cell belongs to.
 This plugin helps by colouring the text of each column the same.

-- vscode-input-sequence
+* vscode-input-sequence

 Sometimes as a developer, you're going to have to make write multiple lines of the same thing, but with different numbers.
 This helps by allowing you to select multiple things and add a sequential number of _any_ geometric series.
 It's a decent time-saver.

-- Better TOML
+* Better TOML

 This is just syntax-highlighting for TOML files.
 Useful if you're going to be getting into Tegola, which uses TOML as its standard for configuration...

-- DotENV
+* DotENV

 Syntax highlighting of dotenv files.
 Useful.

 ##### Version Control

-- GitLens
+* GitLens

 Essential.
 This helps me observe who changed what when, all from the comfort of my text editor.
 Great if I need to ask people how they did that thing they just did.

-##### Misc Utility

-The following are just highlighting, and other utilities for specific languages.

-- ElixirLS
-- GraphQL for VSCode
-- Python
-- Ruby

 ##### Snippetry

-- HTML Snippets
+* HTML Snippets
-- ES6 Code Snippets
+* ES6 Code Snippets

 #### VIM.
 Why?